jhl-Det/CVA-Net/README.md

 ![CVA-Net](./figs/modules.png)

+## News
+- 23-03-25.
+Fix some errors in datasets
+I would like to thank @YuY-Z for bringing to our attention some errors in our dataset.

+Upon reviewing the training dataset, we discovered two identical videos: "rawframes/benign/x66ef02e7f1b9a0ef" and "rawframes/malignant/x3b88488853e8b7d1".
+It has been determined that "rawframes/benign/x66ef02e7f1b9a0ef" should be deleted from the dataset because its label should be malignant.

+In addition, we also found four videos in the dataset that require correction: "benign\x63c9ba1377f35bf6" (97 frames), "benign\x5a1c46ec6377e946" (100 frames), "malignant\2390fbea047347b" (102 frames), and "malignant\7a39ab5d4970bf89" (105 frames).
+These videos are from the same patient, and some frames are the same because multiple samples were collected from the patient and saved.
+The correct labels for these videos should be malignant.

+While these errors have a significant impact on the model's classification task, their impact on the detection task is minimal.

 ## Abstract
 Breast lesion detection in ultrasound is critical for breast cancer diagnosis.
 Existing methods mainly rely on individual 2D ultrasound images or